 What I like

 1. Unique format.
 Let’s be honest, 95% of the appeal of Vite Ramen is that they offer nutritionally complete noodles.
-In all honesty, it is great to see different ways to consume complete food, and ramen is a very appetising one.
+In truth, it is great to see different ways to consume complete food, and ramen is a very appetizing one.

 2. Company philosophy.
-It is great to see a company that believes on living wages and US manufacturing, even if that is at the cost of the price.
+Vite Ramen believes on living wages and US manufacturing, even if that is at the cost of the price.
 Sometimes making compromises is the way forward.

 3. Macronutrient distribution.
 The US is a market dominated by fat heavy meal replacements.
 For that reason, I like that Vite Ramen (somewhat forced by the format) has chosen a recipe with more carbs and lower fats.